 - 1/2 cup sour cream

-- 3 Tablespoons whole milk or heavy cream
+- 3 Tablespoons heavy cream or whole milk

-- 3 Tablespoons freshly grated horseradish (more or less according to your taste)
+- 3 Tablespoons freshly grated horseradish (to taste)

 - 1 Tablespoon fresh lemon juice